Civic Art Galleries and Exhibits

-The City of Encinitas Visual Art Program consists of 52 exhibitions annually by Encinitas and San Diego artists at three civic galleries:
+The City of Encinitas Visual Art Program consists of 55 art exhibitions annually by Encinitas and San Diego artists at three civic art galleries:

 Civic Center Gallery at City Hall